Qwicen/cuda_hlt/readme_cuda_developer.md

 }
 ```

 Optionally (2), some types are required to live throughout the whole sequence since its creation.
-An argument can be specified to live the whole sequence and never leave memory space by adding it to `SequenceSetup.cu`, function `get_sequence_output_arguments`:
+An argument can be specified to be persistent in memory by adding it to `SequenceSetup.cu`, function `get_sequence_output_arguments`:

 ```clike
 std::vector<int> get_sequence_output_arguments() {